NCBI-Codeathons/airbending_isoseq/README.md

 ## What is Isoseq to Isoforms
 This pipeline will take alignment data and use existing pipelines to collapse and classify the alignments to output a table of high-quality novel isoform transcripts.
 Specifically, this pipeline will pre-process alignment data and reference genomes to be compatible with the TALON pipeline.
 It will then post-process TALON output to be compatible with SQANTI2 classification.
 Finally, the SQANTI2 output is filtered to only include high-quality novel isoforms.

+## Dependecies
+Software:

+[TranscriptClean](https://github.com/dewyman/TranscriptClean) to correct mismatches, microindels, and noncanonical splice junctions in long reads that have been mapped to the genome

+[Talon](https://github.com/dewyman/TALON) is a pipeline to collapse and classify aligned reads

+[SQANDI2](https://github.com/Magdoll/SQANTI2) is a pipeline to classify alignments based on CAGE, polyA, and RNA-seq data

 ## Inputs
 1. Alignment files (.sam) should not contain the extended X= notations in CIGAR string.